typst/templates/charged-ieee/lib.typ

   // A list of index terms to display after the abstract.
   index-terms: (),

+  // Equivalent to `\thanks` in IEEEtran.
+Typically used for manuscript dates,
+  // funding notes, or author affiliations.
+  thanks: none,

   // The article's paper size.
 Also affects the margins.
   paper-size: "us-letter",